scanny/python-pptx/docs/user/enum/MsoAutoSize.rst

 SHAPE_TO_FIT_TEXT
     The shape height and possibly width are adjusted to fit the text.
-Note this setting interacts with the ``TextFrame.word_wrap`` property setting.
+Note this setting interacts with the TextFrame.word_wrap property setting.
 If word wrap is turned on, only the height of the shape will be adjusted;
     soft line breaks will be used to fit the text horizontally.

 TEXT_TO_FIT_SHAPE
     The font size is reduced as necessary to fit the text within the shape.

+MIXED
+    Return value only; indicates a combination of automatic sizing schemes are used.